This feature is in Public Preview.

 - If you schedule an interval—for example, “every 15 minutes”—the interval is calculated from the last successful execution.
 If you manually execute a query, the scheduled query will not be executed until the interval has passed.

-- If you schedule a time, SQL Analytics will wait for the results to be “outdated”.
+- If you schedule a time, Databricks SQL waits for the results to be “outdated”.
 For example, if you have a query set to refresh every Thursday and you manually execute it on Wednesday, by Thursday the results will still be considered “valid”, so the query wouldn’t be scheduled for a new execution.
 Thus, for example, when setting a weekly schedule, check the last query execution time and expect the scheduled query to be executed on the selected day after that execution is a week old.
 Make sure not to manually execute the query during this time.